Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 It’s central and near many other must-see sites in Rome.

 It’s open daily throughout the day.
-It doesn’t take that long to visit.

-Locals and tourists alike speculated about how much it would cost and how they would manage ticket sales
+Locals and tourists alike speculated about how much it would cost and how they would manage ticket sales.

 Many people were against the idea.